Feel Rio’s rhythm and sun

 Insider tips

-• Visit Christ the Redeemer and Sugarloaf early morning or late afternoon to avoid crowds and heat.
+- Morning/late-afternoon are best for Christ the Redeemer and Sugarloaf to avoid crowds and strong midday sun.

-Enjoy Rio — stay aware, respect local customs, and plan for sun, sand and lively city culture.
+Enjoy Rio — stay aware, respect local customs, and plan rides/meetups in advance for safer, smoother sightseeing.